rackerlabs/docs-developer-blog/_posts/2020-06-30-use-the-oracle-database-refreshable-clone-feature-part-two-demonstration.md

 For this demonstration, make sure your environment conforms to the following
 specifications:

-- Install Oracle 18c and perform the pre-requisites on the machine and database.
+- Install Oracle 18c and perform the prerequisites on the machine and database.

 - For the role of the production database: